The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 By default, the widget is placed at the bottom-right of the browser, and it opens by expanding upward.
 Widget placement can vary from page to page, by adding different modified zESettings objects to different pages.

-You can change the placement of the Web Widget in two ways:
+You can change the placement of Web Widget (Classic) in two ways:

 Customizing the look and language of the widget